(Reuters) - Key events in former press baron Conrad Black’s life and legal saga:

 -- August 25, 1944 - Conrad Moffat Black is born in Montreal to a wealthy brewing family.
 At age 14, he is expelled from a prestigious Toronto school for stealing and selling exams.
 He later earns a law degree and a master’s in history.

--- 1967 - Black buys a half interest in two Quebec weeklies for C$500 (234 pounds).
+-- 1967 - Black buys a half interest in two Quebec weeklies for C$500.
 In 1969, he and former partner David Radler buy the Sherbrooke Record, his first daily newspaper, in Quebec.

--- 1985 - Black buys stake in the Daily Telegraph.
+-- 1985 - Black buys stake in London’s Daily Telegraph.
 In 1989, he buys controlling interest in Jerusalem Post and in 1998 he publishes the National Post.

 -- 1998 - Black and Radler begin selling off Hollinger International Inc. media properties to pay off bank debt.

--- 1999 - Canadian Prime Minister Jean Chretien blocks Black from joining the Lords.
+-- 1999 - Canadian Prime Minister Jean Chretien blocks Black from joining Britain’s House of Lords.
 In 2001, Black renounces Canadian citizenship and becomes Lord Black of Crossharbour.
 Last year, he said he wants to become a Canadian again.

 -- November 17, 2003 - Internal investigation by Hollinger International finds unauthorized payments to executives, and Black resigns as chief executive, then is ousted as chairman.